 Usually used with Phyllanthus.

-250 to 500mg three times per day.
+Recommended dosage is 250 to 500mg, three times per day.
 Do not take licorice if you have high blood pressure.
 One of the active constituents in licorice, glycyrrhizin, is commonly used in Japan as an injected therapy for hepatitis B and C. Glycyrrhizin also blocks hepatitis A virus from replicating in test tubes.
 It is not known whether oral licorice extracts that are high in glycyrrhizin are effective against hepatitis.

 250 to 500mg three times daily.
 Combine with Bromelain (250 to 500mg three times per day between meals) to enhance its effects.